Moe03/ta-web-sdk/README.md

     console.log(`starting voice call..`);

     await voice.init({
-      agentId: "LPTp73I6VFsI0jFVFAPr", // MUST BE A VALID AGENT ID
+      agentId: "", // MUST BE A VALID AGENT ID from the URL of the agent you have navigated to
-      region: "eu", // MUST BE A VALID REGION
+      region: "", // MUST BE A VALID REGION 'eu' or 'na' });
-    });

     voice.on("call-start", () => {